 As the name suggests RCNN is a region based object detection algorithm.
-To bypass the problem of selecting a huge number of
+To bypass the problem of selecting a huge number of regions.

 The RCNN algorithm instead of taking all the regions of the image, propose a bunch of boxes in the image and see if any of them actually correspond to an object.

 Basically the RCNN can be summed as three tasks